Return to home page

 Long term stability is excellent, noise is about 0.1mK_pp or 0.04mKrms (=standard dev):

-Some more measurements, in particular drift against ambient temperature changes, are planned for the future.
+Some more measurements, in particular drift against ambient temperature changes, are still to be done.

 Here is the current Arduino software (v20), incl libraries that are needed.
 No warranty whatsoever is implied.
 There is also some LabVIEW software for interfacing, incl demos which are not functional because they need device drivers that reflect my local hardware.
 They are included as demo to see how the interface vi's can be used.